hashobject/clojurecop/README.md

   * calculate number of types: defrecord?
   * average number of methods in types and record?
   * percentage of documented protocols/types/records
+  * calculate avaegrage lenth of comment for method, types, etc

   ...